nushell-prophet/.github/profile/README.md

 ## Hi there 👋

-It's an organization for collaborating on NuShell community projects that have not grown enough to be inside the NuShell org.
+It's an **unofficial organization** for collaborating on Nushell community projects that have not grown enough to be inside the NuShell organization.

 I wanted to name it NuBieHub, but my marketing background insisted that including "Nushell" in the name is important.